Ranks of the German Bundeswehr

 The ranks of the German Armed Forces, (in German: Bundeswehr), were set up by the President with the Anordnung des Bundespräsidenten über die Dienstgradbezeichnungen und die Uniform der Soldaten on the basis of section 4, paragraph 3 of the Soldatengesetz (federal law concerning the legal status of soldiers).
 The Bundesbesoldungsordnung (Federal Salary Scale Regulation) regulates the salary scales of all Federal office holders and employees including soldiers.
 The 'ZdV-64/10 – Abkürzungen in der Bundeswehr' gives the abbreviations and a list of the abbreviations.

 Rank structure

 In all three branches of the German armed forces there are three career paths: officers (Offiziere), NCOs (Unteroffiziere, non-commissioned officers) and enlisted soldiers (Mannschaften).
-Officers are subdivided into Lieutenants (Leutnante), Captains (Hauptleute), Staff Officers (Stabsoffiziere) and Admirals (Admiräle) or Generals (Generäle).
+Officers are subdivided into Lieutenants (Leutnante), Captains (Hauptman), Staff Officers (Stabsoffiziere) and Admirals (Admiräle) or Generals (Generäle).
 NCOs are divided into those with or without a sword knot lanyard (mit / ohne Portepee).

 The names of ranks in the army and air force are identical; those of the navy and of medical officers are different.
 Female soldiers hold the same rank as their male counterparts.
 A (w) abbreviation is still sometimes added for women, but this is wholly without legal basis – the only additions allowed and maintained in ZDv 14/5 bzw. in the ZDv 20/7 are: